denza/blog/_posts/2016-07-02-learning-by-example.markdown

 That been said I would say rack is the best example you can find for ruby.

-Friend of mine point to me very excelent way to see how rack is builded.
+Friend of mine point to me excelent way to see how rack is builded.
 Idea is called git walk.
 It is a simple script which allows you to move throught git commits.

 A simple instructions would be: